fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 3. Challenges in acquiring real-world error data samples to improve the model due to the offline nature of the app.
 4. Differences in device processing capabilities could impact the performance consistency across various smartphones.
 5. It is necessary to take into account storage and perfomance limitations of a mobile phone to be able to generate a model prediction offline.
+6. Noise reduction may be less effective for some types of noise, for example, for high-frequency, sporadic or white noise.
+7. The sound is localized unequally in different places of the car cabin and the spatial separation of the signal receiver and the noise reduction source can reduce its quality

 ---